bgettler30/FridayProject7/README.md

 These codes are used to change the color of text in the terminal.
 Example: \033[91m is the code for red text, and \033[0m resets the color back to normal.

+Project 6: Bank Class

+Class Definition**:
+   A BankAccount class with attributes for account_number and balance Methods deposit(amount)`: Adds money to the account. withdraw(amount)`: Withdraws money from the account if there are sufficient funds. check_balance()`: Displays the current balance.
+ Main Program Logic:
+   Uses an indefinite loop to ask the user if they want to deposit, withdraw, or check their balance.
+   The loop continues until the user exits.

+Sample Execution: